krakenly/krakenly/README.md

 ## What is this?

-Krakenly is a **Retrieval-Augmented Generation (RAG)** system that lets you chat with your own documents.
+Krakenly is a **Retrieval-Augmented Generation (RAG)** system that lets you chat with your own data.
 Upload any text, markdown, or JSON files, and the AI will answer questions based specifically on your content rather than generic knowledge.
-Think of it as having a personal research assistant that has read and understood all your documents.
+Think of it as having a personal research assistant that has read and understood all your data.

 ### How it works

-1. **Index your documents** - Upload files through the web interface or API
+1. **Index your data** - Upload files through the web interface or API
-2. **Ask questions** - The system searches your documents for relevant context
+2. **Ask questions** - The system searches your data for relevant context
 3. **Get grounded answers** - The AI generates responses based on your data, citing sources

 ### Key difference from cloud-based AI

 Cloud AI services answer from their training data.
-Krakenly answers from **your documents**.
+Krakenly answers from **your data**.
 If the information isn't in your indexed files, it will tell you rather than making something up.
 Plus, your data never leaves your machine.

 ## Components